kuzzleio/documentation-old/src/elasticsearch-cookbook/basic-queries/index.md

 ---
 layout: full.html
 algolia: true
-title: Basic queries
+title: Basic Queries
 description: learn how to search data with elasticsearch
 order: 400
 ---

-# Basic queries
+# Basic Queries

-We will present here the most common ways to use the different search queries, together with the options that modify their behaviour.
+Here we present the most common ways to perform search queries, including the options that modify their behavior.
-For more details about these options you can find more informations in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/query-dsl.html).
+For more details about these options refer to the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.x/query-dsl.html).

 ---

-## The search endpoint (and the `match_all` query)
+## The Search Endpoint (and the `match_all` query)

 The search endpoint allows different query parameters to control the output of the search.
 By defaut, the search endpoint will return the **10** first results, sorted by score.